ChidambaramPG/flights/README.md

 # flights

-The application is a pwa built using vuejs.
-The features include searching, filtering, booking flights
+The application is a pwa built using vuejs and skypicker api.
+The features include searching, filtering, booking flights.

-We are using the skypicker api.